Mock mashed potatoes made with cauliflower! This low-carb healthy alternative to starchy potatoes will fool the most discriminating taste buds!

 I try to limit my starchy carbohydrate intake, and over the years have substituted some white carbs for wheat and whole grain, and since I do the grocery shopping and cooking, my family has adapted as well.

-Like I do often, I just make a new dish and it and see what kind of a reaction I get, and the mock mashed potatoes were an instant hit!
+But like I do often, I just make a new dish and it and see what kind of a reaction I get.

 Seriously, no one knew they were eating cauliflower instead of potatoes.

 I’ve made this dish several different ways, adding butter and different spices, but sharing the recipe I keep going back to from the Food Network.

 It really is hard to tell that this dish isn’t potatoes at all and made from cauliflower!
 They are that good!

 This recipe is very simple to make.
 First purchase the cauliflower.
 I prefer to buy a whole head of cauliflower (Farmer’s market if possible).

 The difference between cutting the florets yourself opposed to purchasing it precut for me is in the freshness.

 Bagged pre-cut cauliflower may show signs of browning and spotting.
 Cut those signs of aging off!

 If you prefer the convenience of pre-cut (no judging here – been there!), you’ll need 3-4 cups of florets or about 1 1/2 bags prepared florets.